|Nutritional Guidelines (per serving)|

 - 1/4 cup mustard

 In a large skillet, melt the butter over medium heat.
 Add onion and garlic; sauté and stir until tender, about 5 minutes.
-Add jalapeno pepper, if using, and green bell pepper; cook another 3-4 minutes.
+Add jalapeno pepper, if using, and green bell pepper; cook another 3 to 4 minutes.

 Add the sausages to the skillet and cook until slightly browned, turning the sausages occasionally so they cook evenly.